Air France: 2010s

 In December 2013, Air France announced that Cityjet no longer meets the short haul needs of the group and is in the process of closing a deal with German firm Intro Aviation by the end of Q1 of 2014.

 In 2014, the airline was targeted by a negative publicity campaign, spearheaded by PETA, for being the only major airline that permits the transport of primates for research.
 In 2022, the airline announced it would stop transporting nonhuman primates.

 On 4 February 2014, the new business product was unveiled, featuring a fully flat bed from Zodiac Aerospace.
 The seat was fitted on Boeing 777 aircraft from June 2014 onwards.
 In September 2014, Air France announced it would sell a 3 per cent stake in travel technology company Amadeus IT Group for $438 million.

 Late in 2015, Air France faced a financial crisis, which was exacerbated by a pilot's strike against the airline.
 The airline answered the strike by announcing it would cut some 2,900 jobs.
 In December 2015, Air France announced the retirement of its last Boeing 747-400 with a special scenic flight on 14 January 2016.
 The airline operated the 747 in several variants since 1970.

 In January 2017, Air France received its first Boeing 787–9.
 In November, CityJet no longer operated on Air France flights and the affected destinations were served by Air France and HOP! from then on.

-In July 2017, Air France-KLM entered into a multi-airline strategic partnership with Delta Air Lines, China Eastern Airlines and Virgin Atlantic, solidifying the existing ties between the carriers.
+In July 2017, Air France-KLM entered into a multi-airline strategic partnership with Delta Air Lines, China Eastern Airlines, and Virgin Atlantic, solidifying the existing ties between the carriers.
 Under the agreement Delta and China Eastern would each buy 10% of Air France-KLM, while Air France-KLM would buy 31% of Virgin Atlantic.
 In December 2019, the purchase of Virgin Atlantic was cancelled.

-Air France announced it would terminate services to Iran from September 2018, explaining the concern that the route to Iran is no longer commercially viable due to the redefined US sanctions.
+Air France announced it would terminate services to Iran from September 2018, explaining the concern that, due to the redefined US sanctions, the route to Iran would be no longer commercially viable.
 In December 2018, Anne Rigail was appointed as Executive Director of the company.